 Mark H. Hildebrandt began his legal career as an Assistant State Attorney at the Miami-Dade State Attorney's Office.
-In 1986, Mr. Hildebrandt went into private practice and has been the president and sole owner of Mark H. Hildebrandt, P.A., a law firm with offices in Miami-Dade and Broward county, Florida.
-In 2004, while continuing with his own firm, he became a partner in the law firm of Waldman Trigoboff Hildebrandt & Calnan, P.A., a full-service boutique law firm.
-He has practiced law continuously for 36 years and specializes in complex corporate litigation and business law.
+In 1986, Mr. Hildebrandt went into private practice and has been the, founding and managing member of Mark H. Hildebrandt, P.A., a law firm with offices in Miami-Dade and Broward county, Florida.
+He has practiced law continuously for 37 years and specializes in complex corporate litigation and business law.
 Mr. Hildebrandt is the Chairman of the Board of Trustees of Mount Sinai Medical Center in Miami Beach, Florida.
 Prior to that, he served as Vice Chairman of the Board of Trustees for seven years.
 In addition, he served from 2007 to 2011 as the President of the Mount Sinai Medical Center Foundation.
 He is a current member of the Executive Committee of both the Board of Trustees and the Foundation of Mount Sinai Medical Center.
-Mr. Hildebrandt is the Chairman of the Compensation Committee, a member of the Finance and Investment Committee, a member of the Audit Committee, a member of the Trustee Services Committee, and former Chairman of the Finance Committee of the Board of Trustees of Mount Sinai Medical Center.
+Mr. Hildebrandt is the Chairman of the Compensation Committee, a member of the Finance and Investment Committee, a member of the Audit Committee, Chairman of the Trustee Services Committee, and former Chairman of the Finance Committee of the Board of Trustees of the Mount Sinai Medical Center.
 Mr. Hildebrandt formerly served as a member of the Board of Directors of Easter Seals of Miami-Dade County, Florida, and has served in numerous other local civic posts.
 Mr. Hildebrandt is considered an "independent" director under NYSE rules.

 Mr. Hildebrandt's significant legal expertise and other business experience assist the Board in evaluating various matters.
-Given the Company's complexity and its global activities, the Board believes Mr. Hildebrandt's experience in complex commercial litigation, contract and employment disputes and intellectual property helps the Board in minimizing legal exposure, and in so doing, helps protect the Company's and its shareholders' interests.
-Mr. Hildebrandt's experience as Chairman of the Board and member of the board and related committees for other companies enhances his ability to evaluate business issues.
+Given the Company's complexity and its global activities, Mr. Hildebrandt's experience in complex commercial litigation, contract and employment disputes, and intellectual property helps the Board evaluate and limit legal exposure, and in so doing, helps protect the Company's and its shareholders' interests.
+Mr. Hildebrandt's experience as Chairman of the Board and member of the board and related committees for other entities enhances his ability to evaluate business issues, including, healthcare delivery for the Company's Team Members, among other things.